Dancehall: Early developments - Early 1970s

 Dancehall music, also called ragga, is a style of Jamaican popular music that had its genesis in the political turbulence of the late 1970s and became Jamaica's dominant music in the 1980s and '90s.
 It was also originally called Bashment music when Jamaican dancehalls began to gain popularity.

 They began in the late 1970s among lower and working-class people from the inner city of Kingston, who were not able to participate in dances uptown.
 Social and political changes in late-1970s Jamaica, including the change from the socialist government of Michael Manley (People's National Party) to Edward Seaga (Jamaica Labour Party), were reflected in the shift away from the more internationally oriented roots reggae towards a style geared more towards local consumption and in tune with the music that Jamaicans had experienced when sound systems performed live.

 Themes of social injustice, repatriation and the Rastafari movement were overtaken by lyrics about dancing, violence and sexuality.
 Though the revolutionary spirit was present in Jamaica due to this social upheaval, the radio was very conservative and failed to play the people's music.
 It was this gap that the sound system was able to fill with music that the average Jamaican was more interested in.
 Alongside this music was the addition of the fashion, art, and dance that came along with it.
 This made Dancehall both a genre, and a way of life.

 In contrast to roots reggae, which aimed for respectability and international recognition, dancehall did not hesitate in dealing with the day-by-day realities and basal interests of the average Jamaican—especially that of lower classes—and observing society in a provocative, gritty, and often vulgar manner.
 Since this put spreading via radio out of the question, dancehall initially gained popularity only through live performances in sound systems and specialized record dealing.

 Dancehall's violent lyrics, which garnered the genre much criticism since its very inception, stem from the political turbulence and gang violence of late 1970s Jamaica.

 In the early days of dancehall, the prerecorded rhythm tracks (bass guitar and drums) or "dub" that the deejay would rap or "toast" over came from earlier reggae songs from the 1960s and 1970s.
 Ragga, specifically, refers to modern dancehall, where a deejay particularly toasts over digital (electrical) rhythms.

 Origination from the DJ scene

 Sound systems and the development of other musical technology heavily influenced dancehall music.
 The music was needed to "get where the radio didn't reach" because Jamaicans often were outside without radios.
 Yet they eventually found their way into the streets.
 However, because the audience of dancehall sessions were lower-class people, it was extremely important that they be able to hear music.
 Sound systems allowed people to listen to music without having to buy a radio.
-Therefore, the dancehall culture grew as the use of technology and sound systems got better.
+Therefore, the dancehall culture grew as the use of technology and sound systems improved.